 It’s a strange emotion for me, as I live my life to its fullest with a glass half full mentality.
 Never to complain (too much anyway) about life, about others or my issues.
 Sure I get impatient when I wait forever at the doctor’s surgery, who doesn’t?
 Or I get irritated when someone pushes inline (my biggest pet hate by the way).
 But never truly, whole heartily sad.
 The type that keeps you from getting up in the morning or wanting to leave the house and immobilises you into this urge to want to do nothing more than sleep most of the day away.

 Pain is a funny thing (well not really, but you know what I mean), who knows how high your pain threshold is until it’s tested day after day, night after night.
-My mood swings right now are out of control; all I can think of is the pain and how it knocks me around.
+My mood swings right now are out of control; all I can think of is the pain and how it knocks me around and although I know there is no reason to feel sad; my thoughts and emotions don’t seem to always go hand in hand.

 I’m tired all the time, putting a load of washing on is exhausting and frustrating.
 Standing on my feet long enough to cook a meal has me in internal tears.
 It takes everything I have in me to smile at the moment, and all of the self-help, motivating words just won’t cut it right now.